tundish/blathnaid/app/tale.rst

 He remained Jack, the boy who had grown up into Jack's body.
 But the boy lived in other places now too.

-In the morning, Jack looks down at his locket
+In the morning, Jack looked down at his locket.
-But the locket shines no longer.
-And he knows he has to go.
+But the locket shone no longer.
+And he knew he he had to go.

 Evasion
 -------